 Tuition: $4,800.
 Tuition covers full cost of instruction, room & board and transportation.

 Project Size: 1-24 participants

 Minimum Length of Stay for Volunteers: Full length of the program

 Experience Required: This is a train-to-work program for students seeking immediate employment at the CRM sector.
 Students with a BA or BS in archaeology, anthropology or related fields will get a priority enrollment for this field school.
 This is hands-on, experiential learning and students will study on-site how to conduct archaeological field work.
 Field work involves physical work and exposure to the elements and thus requires a measure of understanding that this will not be the typical university learning environment.
 You will have to work outdoors and will get sweaty and tired.
 Students are required to come equipped with sufficient excitement and adequate understanding that field work requires real, hard work, in the sun and wind.
 The work requires patience, discipline, and attention to details.

 Students will reside in the Center for American Archeology Kampsville Dormitory.
 The dormitory is coed.
 No single rooms are available.
 A refrigerator and microwave area available for student use.
 Meals are provided Monday breakfast through Saturday lunch.
 Cuisine is standard Midwestern dishes.
 CAA food services accommodate a variety of needs, including vegetarian and vegan diets.
 Enrolled students will receive a form to report their dietary needs before arrival.

-8 Semester Credits Units (equivalent to 12 quarter credit units) through our School of Record -- Iowa Wesleyan University
+8 Semester Credit Units (equivalent to 12 Quarter Credit Units) are awarded through our School of Record – Culver Stockton College

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.